TonyZhanghm/DSC180B_Genome_01/README.md

 To run the whole experiment: `python run.py test-project`

 To run the project step by step: `python run.py` with following flags:
-`get_data`: download the raw data/ tools needed and store them in `data/`.
+`get_data`: download the raw data  and the tools needed.
 `filter`: filter the dataset with [PLINK 1.9](https://www.cog-genomics.org/plink/).
 The specific parameter choices could be found in the paper.
 `pca`: run principal component analysis with [PLINK 1.9](https://www.cog-genomics.org/plink/).
-`plot_pca`: plot first 5 principal components and store the result in `data/output/`.
+`plot_pca`: plot pariplots for the first 5 principal components with [seaborn](https://seaborn.pydata.org/).
 `plot_eigenval`: plot the scree plot.
 `logistic`: run the association test with logistic regression.
 `manhattan`: plot the manhattan plot with [bioinfokit](https://reneshbedre.github.io//blog/howtoinstall.html).
-`regional`: plot regional plots for the nine genes.
+`regional`: plot regional plots for the nine genes of interests.
-`qqplot`: plot a qqplot on the test result.
+`qqplot`: plot a qqplot on the test results.
 `meta`: run metal analysis with [METAL](https://genome.sph.umich.edu/wiki/METAL_Documentation).

+The data will be stored in `data/` and the experiment results will be store in `data/output/`.

+## Development Updates

-## Checkpoint-1
+### Checkpoint-1 (04/12/2020)
 - Request data from source: UK Biobank and NIAGADS
 - Understand the analysis methods: meta analysis, Manhattan plot, regional association plot.
 - Write a survey of the data you are using, the relationship and appropriateness of the data to the problem under examination, and the context in which the data was created.